mapbox/vector-tile-spec/1.0.2-draft/README.md

 }
 ```

-The complete and authoritative details on encoding are part of the code comments for the [vector tile protobuf schema document](vector_tile.proto).
+The authoritative details on encoding are part of the code comments for the [vector tile protobuf schema document](vector_tile.proto).